mangdangroboticsclub/mini_pupper_bsp/README.md

 ## About minipupper-bsp

-[hdumcke](https://github.com/hdumcke/minipupper_base) reviewed [Mini Pupper original basic Ubuntu version repository](https://github.com/mangdangroboticsclub/QuadrupedRobot), and gave the up idea of Mini Pupper Software Architecture, and also released the [minipupper-bsp reference repo](https://github.com/hdumcke/minipupper_base) under the MIT License.
+[hdumcke](https://github.com/hdumcke/minipupper_base) reviewed [Mini Pupper original basic Ubuntu version repository](https://github.com/mangdangroboticsclub/QuadrupedRobot), and gave the up idea of Mini Pupper Software Architecture, and also created the [minipupper-bsp reference repo](https://github.com/hdumcke/minipupper_base) and released under the MIT License.
 Our minipupper-bsp repository is derived from his repository.

 [Tiryoh](https://github.com/Tiryoh) is also the contributor to hdumcke's repo and Mini Pupper project.
 He spent much time to double confirm and co-work together to build this repo.